kiavashjamshidi/platforms-scrapper/README.md

 # Live Streaming Data Collection Dashboard

-A local dashboard for collecting and analyzing live streaming data from Twitch, Kick, and YouTube.
+A local dashboard for collecting and analyzing live streaming data from Twitch and Kick.

 ## Quick Start